winitzki/scall/tutorial/programming_dhall.md

 The least fixpoints give types that are also known as "inductive types".
 Another useful kind of fixpoints are **greatest fixpoints**, also known as "co-inductive" types.

+In this book, we will denote by `LFix F` the least fixpoint and by `GFix F` the greatest fixpoint of the type equation `T = F T`.

 Intuitively, the least fixpoint is the smallest data type `T` that satisfies `T = F T`.
 The greatest fixpoint is the largest possible data type that satisfies the same equation.